pypa/pip/docs/html/user_guide.rst

       py -m pip install --force-metadata-refresh=requests requests

-The option accepts ``:all:`` to force refresh for all packages, or a comma-separated list of package names to refresh only specific packages:
+The option accepts ``:all:`` to force refresh for all packages, ``:none:`` to disable refresh entirely, or a comma-separated list of package names to refresh only specific packages:

 .. tab:: Unix/macOS